-Participants may contribute from 1% to 100% of their compensation (as defined in the Plan), up to a maximum tax deferred contribution level of \$16,500 in 2010 and 2009 to the 401(k) portion of the Plan.
+Participants may contribute from 1% to 100% of their compensation (as defined in the Plan), up to a maximum tax deferred contribution level of \$16,500 in 2011 and 2010 to the 401(k) portion of the Plan.
 Participants may, in addition, contribute amounts in excess of their tax deferred contribution on an after-tax basis in the amount of 1% to 100% of their compensation.
 The participant's tax-deferred contribution and after-tax contribution, in the aggregate, may not exceed 100% of their compensation.

 The Company may elect to match participants' pre-tax contributions to the 401(k) portion of the Plan at its discretion.
 The Company's practice has been to match \$1.00 for \$1.00 on the first \$500 of pre-tax contributions.
-The Company elected to make an additional discretionary match for 2010, at \$0.50 on the \$1.00 on the next \$1,000 of pre-tax contributions, and for 2009, at \$0.50 on the \$1.00 on the next \$500 of pre-tax contributions.
-As such, the maximum annual Company match was \$1,000 for 2010 and \$750 for 2009.
+The Company elected to make an additional discretionary match for 2011, at \$0.50 on the \$1.00 on the next \$1,400 of pre-tax contributions, and for 2010, at \$0.50 on the \$1.00 on the next \$1,000 of pre-tax contributions.
+As such, the maximum annual Company match was \$1,200 for 2011 and \$1,000 for 2010.
 If Company matching contributions are paid in cash, they follow the participants' investment choices as of the date paid.
 For 2010, in lieu of making its matching contribution in cash, the Company elected to make 50% of its contribution in shares of common stock of Ethan Allen Interiors, Inc. ("Common Stock").
+For 2011, the Company paid \$2,478,787 in cash and transferred \$3,200 from unallocated accounts within the Plan in satisfaction of its matching contribution obligation of \$2,481,986 for allocation to the accounts of employee participants.
 For 2010, the Company transferred 47,940 shares of Common Stock, at an average fair value of \$22.57 per share, to the Ethan Allen Interiors, Inc. Common Stock Fund under the Plan, paid \$1,063,322 in cash and transferred \$18,667 from unallocated accounts within the Plan in satisfaction of its matching contribution obligation of \$2,163,977 for allocation to the accounts of employee participants.
-For 2009, the Company transferred 148,795 shares of Common Stock, with a fair value of \$14.80 per share in satisfaction of its matching contribution obligation of \$2,202,166 for allocation to the accounts of employee participants.

 Employer contributions, if any, to the profit-sharing portion of the Plan on behalf of each participant are determined by the Company, although the maximum amount that can be contributed to a participant's account in any year is the lesser of (i) \$49,000 (as adjusted for each Plan Year to take into account any applicable cost-of-living adjustment for that year provided by the Secretary of the Treasury under section 415(d) of the Internal Revenue Code) or (ii) 100% of the participant's compensation for that Plan year.
 The actual contribution, if any, is made in the ensuing year.
-The Company declared no profit-sharing contributions for the Plan in 2010 or 2009.
+The Company declared no profit-sharing contributions for the Plan in 2011 or 2010.